The Victoria Real Estate Board has released their latest statistics for the month of July The following is an excerpt from their press release.

 Sales of single family homes increased 2.1 per cent from July 2018 with 347 sold.
 “It’s not surprising to see the numbers trending slightly upwards compared to last year as the market slowly adjusts to government changes like the B20 mortgage stress test and the continuing low mortgage interest rates," says Victoria Real Estate Board President Cheryl Woolley.
 “Activity feels more normal now - more like before the real estate market in Greater Victoria saw the huge uptick in 2016 and 2017.
 It is a good time to buy and sell as consumers have more time to work with their REALTORS® and make decisions.
 We’ve seen a little more inventory added to the market compared to last year, which means more choice for buyers.”

-There were 1,921 active listings for sale on the Victoria Real Estate Board Multiple Listing Service® at the end of July 2017, an increase of 0.3 per cent compared to the month of June, but 11.1 per cent fewer than the 2,161 active listings for sale at the end of July 2016.
+There were 2,949 active listings for sale on the Victoria Real Estate Board Multiple Listing Service® at the end of July 2019, a decrease of 3 per cent compared to the month of June but a 13.1 per cent increase from the 2,607 active listings for sale at the end of July 2018.

 This chart tracks the ratio of total residential sales over total active residential listings at month-end for each of the last 25 months.
 The active listing count and the sales count can be viewed as indicators of housing supply and demand respectively.
 Observing the ratio between them can thus help indicate a "buyers' market", where there is downward pressure on prices, and a "sellers' market", where there is upward pressure on prices.

-- in the 15-20% range, there is little pressure on prices either way (balanced market)
+in the 15-20% range, there is little pressure on prices either way